projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 - *Falloff Width*: Width of the area in which is the colorbleed gradually reduced.
 - *Falloff Softness*: How fast is the colorbleed reduced.

-**Skip Backfaces**

-Makes surfaces cast color only in front of them - unlike shadows, that are cast both to the front and to the back.
-See attached screenshots.

-<iframe frameborder="0" class="juxtapose" width="100%" height="380" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=28461d04-d41d-11e6-892e-0edaf8f81e27"></iframe>

 **Enable Blur**

 In case you are applying your own blur after WC effect, you can try turning this off to save performance.
 Blur step included in WC is fast and is part of its visual appearance, so you might consider keeping it on all the time.
+We include controls of size and sharpness.
+Note that high values (e.g. 7 and above) will slow down the computation.
+Sharpness does not affect performance.

 **Output Colorbleed only**